 Find the U.S. Consulate at which you will apply at usembassy.state.gov and carefully read its instructions for applying for a visa (including links to required forms).
-Application procedures and requirements vary so be sure to pay attention the the specifics for the Consulate at which you apply.
-Make a list of documentation required for the interview and make all fee payments as instructed on the Consulate's web site.
+Application procedures and requirements vary so be sure to pay attention to the specifics for the Consulate at which you apply.
+Make a list of documentation required for the interview and make all fee payments as instructed on the Consulate's website.

 Step 2: Check your form I-20 for completeness and correctness!

 Your I-20 indicates that we have created a record for you in SEVIS (Student and Exchange Visitor Information System), a national database for international students and scholars.
 Your unique assigned SEVIS ID number is in the upper right corner of page 1.
 Check to see that all information is correct and that your expected completion date is in the future.

 Step 3: Make sure your passport is valid.

 When you apply for a visa or enter the U.S., your passport must be valid for at least 6 months into the future.
 Some countries are exempt from this requirement and have their passports automatically extended for 6 months, which means that you can use your passport up until the written expiration date.
 Please check in with the appropriate consulate or embassy to determine if you qualify for this exemption.

 Step 4: Pay the SEVIS fee and print the receipt.

 Go to the I-901 payment site at www.fmjfee.com and follow the instructions.
 You will need the I-20 available because the SEVIS ID number is required.
 Print copies of the receipt -you will need one with you for the visa interview and you should keep one for your own records.
 You can only access the receipt at the time of payment so be sure your printer is working before paying the fee.
 You will not be able to get a receipt later.